 Background

-The objective of the Canadian Ranger Ocean Watch (CROW) is to establish sustainable environmental monitoring in the Northwest Passage, by residents, through a collaboration in which Department of National Defense (DND)-Canadian Rangers are trained by Fisheries and Oceans Canada (DFO) scientists and technicians to collect climate-related data during patrols, that is then available to the communities and public for education, policy and governance, and scientific use.
+The objective of the Canadian Ranger Ocean Watch (CROW) is to establish sustainable environmental monitoring in the Northwest Passage, by residents, through a collaboration in which Department of National Defense (DND)-Canadian Rangers are trained by Fisheries and Oceans Canada (DFO) scientists and technicians to collect climate-related data during patrols.
+The data are then available to the communities and public for education, policy and governance, and scientific use.

 CROW encourages discussions with the participating communities about the community’s priorities and concerns relating to the marine environment.
 DFO’s Institute of Ocean Sciences operates several programs from ships every summer in the arctic.
-CROW offers an opportunity to collect hard to collect wintertime data and to talk to people on the ground about ocean research in their regions.
+CROW offers an opportunity to collect wintertime data and to talk to people on the ground about ocean research in their regions.

-CROW recognizes that northern residents possess unmatched skills of travel and knowledge of their local environment and the need to involve natural scientists in the interpretation and application of traditional knowledge.
-The Rangers’ keen operational knowledge and observations coupled with science’s larger picture studies gives new perspective to local conditions.
-In many instances, traditional knowledge has help shape and augment DFO research in the Arctic Archipelago.
+CROW recognizes that northern residents possess unmatched skills of travel and traditional knowledge of their local environment and the need to involve natural scientists in the interpretation and application of traditional knowledge.
+The Rangers’ keen operational knowledge and observations coupled with science’s larger-picture studies gives new perspective to local conditions.
+In many instances, traditional knowledge has helped shape and augment DFO research in the Arctic Archipelago.
 DFO appreciates the capabilities of the Canadian Rangers in carrying out valuable environmental monitoring in demanding winter conditions.
 The ability to collect a time series over years is extremely valuable and enhances studies conducted during the summer months from ships.

 Trip Summary

 Science advisors from DFO visited Cambridge Bay, Kugluktuk and Paulatuk for equipment training.
-Training typically includes an indoor session going over the equipment in the kit, data collection protocol, downloading data to the computer, discussion of station locations, current sea-ice conditions and areas of marine-interest.
-After indoor dry training, Rangers go out on the ice with advisors for a hands-on practical outdoor session at a suitable site on the ocean..
-The sites for the outdoor practical sessions also collect data to include in long term oceanographic monitoring.
-All Rangers participate in all parts of the operation.
+Training typically included an indoor session going over the equipment in the kit, data collection protocol, downloading data from instruments to computer, discussion of station locations, current sea-ice conditions and areas of marine-interest.
+After indoor dry training, Rangers went out on the ice with advisors for a hands-on practical outdoor session at a suitable site on the ocean.
+The sites for the outdoor practical sessions also collected data to include in long term oceanographic monitoring.
+Participating Rangers had experience in all parts of the operation.

-The Kugluktuk rangers use this training to conduct data collection during NWS patrols across Dolphin and Union Strait.
-Rangers from Cambridge Bay conducted two day-tripsO to collect transect across Dease Strait.
-Rangers from Kugluktuk will use their training to collect data later during their NWS patrols, over ice in May and hopefully again by boat in August.
-In Darnley Bay, Paulatuk Rangers continued collecting data as a pilot for ocean monitoring in the Anguniaqvia Niqiqyuam Marine Protected Area (ANMPA) and to support DFO ocean/climate modelling.
+There was at least one training day per community.
+Rangers from Cambridge Bay performed two day-trips: the first was a transect near Unihitak Island; and a second transect across Dease Strait.
+Rangers from Kugluktuk performed a day trip in the bay, including near the outflow of the Coppermine River.
+They will use their training to collect data later during their NWS patrols across Dolphin and Union Strait.
+The have planned patrols over ice in May and hopefully again by boat in August.
+In Darnley Bay, Paulatuk Rangers continued collecting data as a pilot for ocean monitoring in the Anguniaqvia Niqiqyuam Marine Protected Area (ANMPA) and to support DFO ocean/climate modeling.
+They had two day trips into Darnley Bay.

-All these Ranger data collection trips contribute to long term studies near northern communities.
+The ocean measurements collected by the Rangers contribute to long term studies near northern communities.
 Data collected during these trips provides unmatched winter observations into Arctic ocean properties.

 Method and Measurements

 The primary instrument for measuring seawater properties is a CTD which gets its name from the three primary properties it measures (conductivity, temperature and depth).
 Conductivity is used to derive the salinity of the sea water.
 At each station, an 8” hole in the ice was made using a Strikemaster power head and auger with extension flights.
-An RBR CTD was lowered through the hole to the seafloor, raised to the surface and re-lowered for a second cast.
+An RBR Concerto CTD was lowered through the hole to 3 metres off the seafloor, raised to the surface and re-lowered for a second cast.
 The CTDs were equipped to measure:

 Depth (through pressure)